abdul-1432/Abdul-Gafoor-Tech-Journey/README.md

 ### 📉 Deceleration

 I, MD Abdul Gafoor, confirm that all the information presented in this resume is accurate and verifiable, and I am prepared to provide supporting evidence when required.

----

-Feel free to ask me any interview questions or dive deeper into any specific aspect!